-ASFBot on the Freenode network offers many services for Apache projects on Internet Relay Chat (IRC).
+ASFBot offers many services for Apache projects on Internet Relay Chat (IRC).
 IRC is an application layer protocol that facilitates text communication.
 The chat process works on a client/server networking model.
 To enable these services, contact Infra, either with a Jira ticket or through

 ASFBot can report on new commits to your Subversion or Git repository and or report when someone creates, updates, or closes a Jira ticket.
 You can tailor the ASFBot reports to your individual needs, with multiline logs, compacted paragraphs, coloring, different report styles, etc.